ramaseshan/ramaseshan.github.io/about/index.md

 modified: 2015-02-17
 ---

-I live in Bangalore, and like most of the people there I am also a Software Engineer.
-I love talking and playing around with technology, espically linux and python, and like to automate most of the things.

-Also a member of PuduvaiGLUG, a Free Software lover, likes teaching, and love sanskrit for its vast beauty as a language.

-## Life works I currently do:

-    * Promote Free Software where eva possible.
-    * Teach Sanskrit.
-(Online too...
-Intrested , Drop me a line @ ram.seshan.cs@gmail.com)
-    * This Website
+A software guy from Bangalore, India, woking on GNU/Linux, Python and Shell.
+I am also a Free Software, Free Internet and a Free Knowledge Enthusiast.
+<br />Apart from the Digital world, I love exploring on Renewable Energy and a Nature lover.
+Sanskrit as a language has also always been my passion.
+<br /> Loves teaching on a condition that , Learn Free and Teach back Free.

-<div markdown="0"><a href="{{ site.url }}" class="btn btn-info">Go Home</a> <a href="mailto:ram.seshan.cs@gmail.com" class="btn btn-success">Contact Me</a></div>
+<div markdown="0"><a href="{{ site.url }}" class="btn btn-info">Go Home</a>
+<a href="mailto:ram.seshan.cs@gmail.com" class="btn btn-success">Contact Me</a></div>